 The Golden Age of Music Row

-In its heyday, Music Row was focused on 16th, 17, and 18th Avenue with numerous studios.
+Music Row was focused on 16th, 17, and 18th Avenue in its heyday with numerous studios.
 However, in the below video, Butch Baker, a Nashville songwriter, artist, and publisher, says, “With the advent of digital, you can have ProTools in your house, so the need for big studios wasn't as much.”

 Before the advent of Digital, stars like Dolly Parton, Willie Nelson, Waylon Jennings, Elvis, and more came to record in the studios on Music Row and recorded many hit records.